goropikari/Notifier.jl/README.md

 	If you want to change the address, modify /path/to/.julia/v0.5/LinuxNotifier/email/address.txt directly or run register_email() again
 ```

-After you registered, you don't need specify e-mail address.
+After you registered, you don't need to specify e-mail address.
 ```Julia
 	email("message")
 ```